 Many of these changes disable Chrome features.
-We emphasise that each of these features has been designed and built to be secure out of the box, so disabling Chrome features should not be necessary.
+We emphasize that each of these features has been designed and built to be secure out of the box, so disabling Chrome features should not be necessary.
 However, we know many enterprises wish to make changes or need to do so.
-Below are considerations to help you in making these decisions.
+Below are considerations to help you make those decisions.

-Enterprise Need User Impact Potential adverse security impact Options and notes My organization has its own trusted root certificates on the endpoints which are used to trust enterprise servers.
-If attackers steal the private key for those trusted roots, I want to be able to revoke the certificates. • Low • None You can enable revocation checks for such certificates using: RequireOnlineRevocationChecksForLocalAnchors Chrome does not guarantee it can distinguish certificates based on local anchors this relies on operating system facilities which vary between platforms and operating system versions.
+Enterprise need User impact Potential adverse security impact Options and notes My organization has its own trusted root certificates on the endpoints which are used to trust enterprise servers.
+If attackers steal the private key for those trusted roots, I want to be able to revoke the certificates.
+Low None You can mark a root certificate as distrusted using the CADistrustedCertificates policy, or via Chrome Cloud Management.
+If you are additionally worried about leaf certificate keys being compromised, and you run an OCSP server for your private PKI, you can use the RequireOnlineRevocationChecksForLocalAnchors policy to force Chrome to check for revocation.
 Should the revocation be inaccessible, these certificates will not be usable (hard-fail), which could prevent websites from being accessible.
-Older versions of Chrome running in my environment may be exploitable by malicious websites. • Low • None You can force users to relaunch Chrome to take updates more rapidly using the policies RelaunchNotification and RelaunchNotificationPeriod .
+Older versions of Chrome running in my environment may be exploitable by malicious websites.
+Low None You can force users to relaunch Chrome to take updates more rapidly using the policies RelaunchNotification and RelaunchNotificationPeriod.
 We strongly recommend this in an enterprise environment, as it will keep users on the latest version of Chrome with the latest security fixes.
-I want to avoid any risk that users' passwords will be intercepted when traveling across the internet using older authentication protocols (digest, basic auth). • Low • None You can disable these older schemes using AuthSchemes.
+I want to avoid any risk that users' passwords will be intercepted when traveling across the internet using older authentication protocols (digest, basic auth).
+Low None You can disable these older schemes using AuthSchemes.
 Few modern legitimate websites use these schemes and disabling them in an enterprise context makes sense.
 As of Chrome 75 we recommend NTLM and Negotiate.
-Make sure that your enterprise services also use modern authentication mechanisms.
+Ensure your enterprise services also use modern authentication mechanisms.